carrieprice78/website/content/home/demo.md

  css_class = ""
 +++

 I'm a skilled information specialist, expert searcher, and clinical medical librarian committed to enhancing the foundations and reporting of research.
-With expertise in evidence synthesis methods and health research, I provide support to researchers and healthcare professionals alike throughout the research lifecycle.
+With expertise in evidence synthesis methods and health research, I have provided support to researchers and healthcare professionals alike throughout the research lifecycle.
 As an experienced instructor, I excel at translating complex information into clear, accessible content that learners understand.
 Additionally, my proficiency in information architecture, instructional technology, file management, and document accessibility gives me a well-rounded and versatile skill set for many types of work.

-I would love to hear more about your research needs.
-Please contact me using the form below.

 * [Bluesky](https://bsky.app/profile/carrieprice.bsky.social)
 * [Buy Me a Coffee](https://ko-fi.com/carrieprice78)